amyxiong04/Wordle-ft.-Cat-Friend/README.md

 over the purpose of certain functions.
 To increase cohesion and reduce coupling throughout the code, I would consider breaking up my code into more classes, such that the purpose of methods within each class are more closely related and that relation between each of the separated classes is more distantly related.
-In particular, given more time, I would construct a class solely for one character of one guess, allowing me to analyze the colour of a singular letter before introducing it to the string of letters in a guess, and finally the list of all guesses in the guess log.
+In particular, I would construct a class solely for one character of one guess, allowing me to analyze the colour of a singular letter before introducing it to the string of letters in a guess, and finally the list of all guesses in the guess log.